wiseman-timelord/DriveSet/README.md

 - Test & Develope.

 ## DESCRIPTION
-Tool to set folder locations of common interest to being drives...
+Tool to set folder locations of common interest to being assigned to drive letters, this will be offered on Assign/Release toggle, checked upon entering menu, thus allowing de-assignment.

 ## PREVIEW
 Folders that will be in the submenus...